LinkedSoftwareDependencies/Article-Reproducability/content/proofofconcept.md

 SPARQL query to discover the author of a package.
 </figcaption>
 </figure>

+Queries are executed using a [Triple Pattern Fragments browser client](https://query.linkedsoftwaredependencies.org){:.mandatory}, which can provide insights that [the Web was intended to give](cite:citesForInformation InformationManagementAProposal).
+Examples are given in [](#query-used) and [](#query-who), which answer the questions <q markdown="1">[Where is this module used?](https://query.linkedsoftwaredependencies.org/#query=SELECT%20DISTINCT%20%3Fproject%20%3FprojectName%20%3Fdescription%20WHERE%20%7B%0A%20%20%3Chttps%3A%2F%2Flinkedsoftwaredependencies.org%2Fbundles%2Fnpm%2Fn3%3E%20doap%3Arelease%20%3Fversion.%0A%20%20%3Fdependingversion%20npm%3Adependency%20%3Fversion.%0A%20%20%3Fproject%20doap%3Arelease%20%3Fdependingversion.%0A%20%20%3Fproject%20doap%3Aname%20%3FprojectName.%0A%20%20%3Fproject%20dc%3Aabstract%20%3Fdescription.%0A%7D)</q> and <q markdown="1">[Who wrote this code?](https://query.linkedsoftwaredependencies.org/#query=SELECT%20*%20WHERE%20%7B%0A%20%20%3Chttps%3A%2F%2Flinkedsoftwaredependencies.org%2Fbundles%2Fnpm%2Fn3%3E%20doap%3Amaintainer%20%3Fauthor.%0A%20%20%3Fauthor%20foaf%3Aname%20%3Fname.%0A%20%20%3Fauthor%20foaf%3Ambox%20%3Fmail.%0A%7D)</q>.

 As a complete example, the documentation of Components.js has been made self-instantiatable using its own framework and is available at [http://componentsjs.readthedocs.io/en/latest/example/](http://componentsjs.readthedocs.io/en/latest/example/).